 Objectives / Topics Covered Apply sequences, events, and loops in original projects.
 Design interactive programs that include movement, timing, and user input.
 Adjust difficulty and interactivity through coding decisions.
 Express creativity through animation and storytelling.
-Lessons Chicken Crossing Game Create an interactive game with a player character and adjust the difficulty using speed and timing.
-Wildlife Scene Project Design a wildlife animation using events, sequences, and loops to bring the scene to life.
+Lessons Introduction to the Design Process Identify and participate in the steps of the design process with adult guidance to solve a simple, authentic problem through a ScratchJr animation.
+Chicken Crossing Game (2 part lesson) Create an interactive game with a player character and adjust the difficulty using

-Unit 8: Digital Literacy (1 lesson)
+Unit 8: Digital Literacy (6 lessons)